t0fik/kdesome/README.md

 $ chmod +x ~/.kde/env/set_window_manager.sh
 ```

+Now go to **System Settings > Startup and Shutdown > Autostart > uncheck Plasma Workspace** item.
+Do not remove this item from the list, as KDE will assume the default behavior that is to start Plasma anyway.

+Next go to **System Settings > Startup and Shutdown > Service Manager > uncheck Status Notifier Manager** item.
+This will allow the system tray to show up in KDEsome.

+Also under **Service Manager**, you can also stop and disable **Plasma Networkmanagement module** and **Display Management change monitor**.
+The remaining services can be left alone.

+After restart into awesome and you can't see the NetworkManager icon on your system tray, make sure you have the package `network-manager-applet` and its related installed item is enabled in **System Settings > Startup and Shutdown > Autostart**.

 Restart you KDE and you should get it done.

 ## Features

 Many!
 Hit `Mod4+F1` to get a nice help screen for KDEsome (it's in Brazilian Portuguese, but easy to translate).

 The most nice feature is the seamless integration with underlying KDE.
 You can use many of your KDE applications and global shortcuts without conflicts with awesome.
-Screenshots (`Printscreen`), session control (`Ctrl+Alt+Del`), Yakuake activation and many other shortcuts comes straight from KDE without a glitch.
+Screenshots (`Printscreen`), session control (`Ctrl+Alt+Del`), KRunner, Yakuake activation and many other shortcuts comes straight from KDE without a glitch.

 You can even rely on the fantastic KDE Connect to remote control your screen or media player as KDEsome was made to keep all the KDE goodies intact.